September 10

 Heating Properties

-We get into more detail on this in other articles, but here we'll just say that for good heating properties, you want the heaviest cookware that you can still comfortably handle.
+For the best heating properties, you want the heaviest cookware you can still comfortably handle.

 Why?
-Because weight and thickness are a measure of how evenly cookware heats, as well as how long it will retain heat.
+Because weight and thickness are a measure of how evenly cookware heats, as well as how long it retains heat.

 See our Stainless Steel Cookware Buying Guide